-The P6021y VB provides specific functionality that requires the TOE Manufacturer to implement measures for the unique identification of the P6021y VB.
+The P6022y VB provides specific functionality that requires the TOE Manufacturer to implement measures for the unique identification of the P6022y VB.
 Therefore, OE.Check-Init is defined to allow a TOE specific implementation (refer also to A.Check-Init-Plain).

-OE.Check-Init Check of initialisation data by the Security IC Embedded the TOE Manufacturer.
+Check of initialisation data by the Security IC Embedded Software

-Software

 To ensure the receipt of the correct TOE, the Security IC Embedded Software shall check a sufficient part of the pre-personalisation data.
-This shall include at least the FabKey Data that is agreed between the customer and
+This shall include at least the FabKey Data that is agreed between the customer and the TOE Manufacturer.